ARCHER2-HPC/archer2-docs/docs/user-guide/data.md

 again, in the event of a loss of connection or other failure.
 For example, using the SSH key in the file `~/.ssh/id_RSA_A2` on our local system:

-    rsync -Pv -e"ssh -c arcfour -i $HOME/.ssh/id_RSA_A2" ./all_my_files.tar.gz otbz19@login.archer2.ac.uk:/work/z19/z19/otbz19/
+    rsync -Pv -e"ssh -c aes128-ctr -i $HOME/.ssh/id_RSA_A2" ./all_my_files.tar.gz otbz19@login.archer2.ac.uk:/work/z19/z19/otbz19/

 Note the use of the `-P` flag to allow partial transfer -- the same command could be used to restart the transfer after a loss of connection.
 The `-e` flag allows specification of the ssh command - we have used this to add the location of the identity file.
-The `-c` option specifies the cipher to be used as `archfour` which has been found to increase performance Unfortunately the `~` shortcut is not correctly expanded, so we have specified the full path.
+The `-c` option specifies the cipher to be used as `aes128-ctr` which has been found to increase performance Unfortunately the `~` shortcut is not correctly expanded, so we have specified the full path.
 We move our research archive to our project work directory on